automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Seitaad.md

 # Seitaad
-## Description: This small dinosaur may have been buried in an avalanche.
+## This small dinosaur may have been buried in an avalanche.